-Eligibility for Medicaid in Delaware
+Learn About Requirements for Medicaid in Delaware

 “What are the requirements for Medicaid in Delaware?” is a common question individuals and families interested in receiving medical assistance ask.
 Medicaid is a federally and state-funded government program with strict Medicaid benefits eligibility restrictions, as the government wants to ensure only qualified individuals receive benefits.
 In order to determine who is eligible for Medicaid in DE, there are income and residency requirements that each applicant must meet to be considered for medical assistance.
 To meet Medicaid eligibility requirements, all applicants will need to provide proof of their identity, which serves as a means of protecting against fraud.
 Additionally, interested petitioners may want to know how to qualify for Medicaid before beginning the application to make sure they are eligible for health care assistance.
 To learn more about the requirements for Medicaid, continue reading the sections below.

-Who is eligible for Medicaid in Delaware?
+Who qualifies for Medicaid in Delaware?

 In order to qualify for Medicaid in Delaware, residents must first meet the income requirements.
 Medicaid eligibility requirements ensure only low-income individuals and families receive Medicaid benefits, since Medicaid is a program designed for needy households.
 Low-income individuals who are between 19 and 65 years of age may qualify for Medicaid.
 Additionally, Medicaid benefits eligibility considers unique categories of applicants, such as pregnant women and children who are younger than 19 years of age, as long as they meet the income requirements for their Medicaid program.
 Additionally, any child who is not eligible for Medicaid in DE because his or her family earns too much income to qualify may be eligible to receive medical assistance from the Delaware Healthy Children Program, which is an extension of Medicaid.
 It is important to note that Medicaid benefits eligibility for certain programs within Medicaid require an eligible applicant to be uninsured.